Dragan Đokanović: Political career

-In March 2005 and in November 2009, he was the witness in front of the International Criminal Tribunal for the former Yugoslavia in The Hague.
+In March 2005, he was a witness at the war crimes trial of Momcilo Krajisnik at the International Criminal Tribunal for the former Yugoslavia in The Hague.
 From July 1992 to January 1993, Đokanović acted as an adviser to the War Presidency of the Serbian Republic.
 He advised the Presidency in relation to the establishment of Republika Srpska and relationship between the organs of the Republic from the Republic level to the Municipal level.